mdgolammafuz/Asset-Registry-with-Hyperledger-Fabric-2.3/README.md

 ```

 There’s also a function to pretty-print javascript.
-This is straight-forward.
+This is straightforward.

 ```javascript